1. Introduction - Reconciliation:

 Choosing where Phase 1 core pilot infrastructures will be developed depends on the strength of the pilot project.
 We simply choose the area of Canada with the most conflict or need in each of these missing infrastructure areas.
 For examples:

-Government departments and agencies involved with control of renewable resources (timber, wildlife, fish, etc.), non-renewable resources (mining, oil, hydro-electricity, etc.), and those managing current infrastructure for Aboriginal communities (training, education, health, governance, etc.) will be very afraid of rebuilding traditional infrastructure.
-They will fear joint decision making processes, addressing Aboriginal concerns within the context of joint stewardship, split revenues, and the transfer of services and budgets into rebuilt traditional infrastructure.
-These departments need to understand that new traditional infrastructure and existing infrastructure will be harmonized to include roles for both Aboriginal and non-aboriginal people.
+Government departments and agencies involved with control of renewable resources (timber, wildlife, fish, etc.), non-renewable resources (mining, oil, hydro-electricity, etc.), and those managing current infrastructure for Indigenous communities (training, education, health, governance, etc.) will be very afraid of rebuilding traditional infrastructure.
+They will fear joint decision making processes, addressing Indigenous concerns within the context of joint stewardship, split revenues, and the transfer of services and budgets into rebuilt traditional infrastructure.
+These departments need to understand that new traditional infrastructure and existing infrastructure will be harmonized to include roles for both Indigenous and non-Indigenous people.
 No one will lose.

-Resource-based corporations have enjoyed a carte blanc in remote Canada, many times heralded as the much needed regional employment resource.
-Those corporations that have built a relationship with Aboriginal communities juxtaposed to their operations, will not be afraid of infrastructure changes.
-Those that have shown contempt and disrespect for Canada’s Aboriginal People will be very afraid of the impending inclusion of traditional Aboriginal infrastructure.
+Resource-based corporations have enjoyed a carte blanc in remote Canada, many times they are heralded as the much needed regional employment resource.
+Those corporations that have built a relationship with Indigenous communities juxtaposed to their operations, will not be afraid of infrastructure changes.
+Those that have shown contempt and disrespect for Canada’s Indigenous People will be very afraid of the impending inclusion of traditional Indigenous infrastructure.
 However, in the end, with whatever changes occur, businesses will adjust and everyone will move forward.

-Aboriginal communities, governances, organizations, and lobby groups have survived by competing against each other for the insufficient funds offered by federal and provincial authorities.
+Indigenous communities, governances, organizations, and lobby groups have survived by competing against each other for the insufficient funds offered by federal and provincial authorities.
 This has created an environment of mistrust where there is too little for too many.
-Because of this, some Aboriginal organizations have come to consolidate their position by controlling information and resources.
+Because of this, some Indigenous organizations have come to consolidate their position by controlling information and resources.
 Unfortunately, what these groups can’t control, they fear and speak against.
-These organizations need to have fears about infrastructure rebuilding addressed so everyone can see the process of rebuilding and implementation has enough work for all.
-As a point in fact, many Aboriginal organizations will find themselves in a position where they need to adjust or redefine their broadened role in a restored First Nation.
+These organizations need to have their fears about infrastructure rebuilding addressed so everyone can see the process of rebuilding and implementation has enough work for all.
+As a point in fact, many Indigenous organizations will find themselves in a position where they need to adjust to, or redefine, their broadened role in a restored First Nation.
 No one will lose.

-There are only three types of organizations from which to choose a working group to facilitate and oversee the pilot program development phase of missing Aboriginal infrastructure restoration:
+There are only three types of organizations from which to choose a working group to facilitate and oversee the pilot program development phase of missing Indigenous infrastructure restoration:

 Indian and Northern Affairs Canada (INAC) is the government organization that would prefer to directly or indirectly control work on infrastructure pilot program development.
 INAC was created as the enforcement agency for Canada’s policies on forced Aboriginal displacement and assimilation.
-In this regard, INAC has played a central role in destroying traditional Aboriginal infrastructure and centralizing non-Aboriginal infrastructure supplied to First Nation communities under INAC control.
+In this regard, INAC has played a central role in destroying traditional Indigenous infrastructure and centralizing non-Indigenous infrastructure supplied to First Nation communities under INAC control.
 Unfortunately, there has been no fundamental change in INAC’s directives, policies or operations in the period leading up to or following the Prime Minister’s announcement that forced Aboriginal assimilation would no longer have a place in Canada.
-Because of this, INAC, as an institution, will still function with EFABs even though many individuals within INAC are sincerely dedicated to helping Aboriginal people.
-INAC can not facilitate or oversee the pilot program development phase of Aboriginal infrastructure restoration.
+Because of this, INAC, as an institution, will still function with EFABs even though many individuals within INAC are sincerely dedicated to helping Indigenous people.
+INAC can not facilitate or oversee the pilot program development phase of Indigenous infrastructure restoration.
 Nevertheless, INAC has extensive personnel resources and will be involved throughout the entire infrastructure restoration process.
 INAC will also have a primary role in infrastructure harmonization and Canada-wide implementation of redefined Indigenous infrastructure.
 [In 2017, the Government of Canada announced it would dissolve INAC and create two new departments, Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada.
 It will be a number of years before it can be ascertained if anything changed with the dissolving of the INAC.
 We will continue to use ‘INAC’ in this document as we are uncertain which new department would be involved in a pilot project.]

-Aboriginal organizations are not impartial, many have developed as part of the current INAC-controlled Aboriginal infrastructure, others have evolved to champion Aboriginal rights withheld by INAC and still others have risen to prominence by controlling information and resources.
-Unfortunately, there are no Aboriginal organizations that would be impartial, respected by both Canada and Aboriginal nations, have the needed expertise, and who would be without affiliation to either First Nations organizations or the Government of Canada.
-Still, the entire infrastructure rebuilding process can and should utilize personnel from Aboriginal organizations as both core and ancillary staff.
+Indigenous organizations are not impartial, many have developed as part of the INAC-controlled Indigenous infrastructure, others have evolved to champion Indigenous rights withheld by INAC and still others have risen to prominence by controlling information and resources.
+Unfortunately, there are no Indigenous organizations that would be impartial, respected by both Canada and Indigenous nations, have the needed expertise, and who would be without affiliation to either First Nations organizations or the Government of Canada.
+Still, the entire infrastructure rebuilding process can and should utilize personnel from Indigenous organizations as both core and ancillary staff.

 To facilitate the pilot program development phase, a non-governmental organization (NGO) is needed.
 This NGO should be:

-The pilot program development phase of Aboriginal infrastructure restoration needs a very specialized not-for-profit, charitable non-governmental organization (NGO) to fulfil these criteria.
+The pilot program development phase of Indigenous infrastructure restoration needs a very specialized not-for-profit, charitable non-governmental organization (NGO) to fulfil these criteria.

 Infrastructure pilot program development steps within each infrastructure’s rebuilding do not necessarily follow in series and some degree of parallel development will occur shortening the time for development (Diagram 4).

-It should be noted when the time line of Diagram 4 is extrapolated, Canada’s Aboriginal people will have all infrastructure restored and functioning in 6 to 8 years.
-Assuming Canada chooses change and reconciliation, poverty will be completely eliminated in Aboriginal communities within 10 years.
+It should be noted when the time line of Diagram 4 is extrapolated, Canada’s Indigenous people will have all infrastructure restored and functioning in 6 to 8 years.
+Assuming Canada chooses change and reconciliation, poverty will be completely eliminated in Indigenous communities within 10 years.

-Canada has declared an end to forced Aboriginal assimilation and set an objective to establish a new framework for Aboriginal economic development.
-This objective is focussed at ending the horrendous cycle of poverty seen in most Aboriginal communities in Canada.
-This poverty was caused by the purposed destruction of traditional Aboriginal infrastructure.
+Canada has declared an end to forced Aboriginal assimilation and set an objective to establish a new framework for Indigenous economic development.
+This objective is focused at ending the horrendous cycle of poverty seen in most Indigenous communities in Canada.
+This poverty was caused by the purposed destruction of traditional Indigenous infrastructure.

 Economic development is an end stage infrastructure supported by core infrastructures such as trade and commerce, resource management, and traditional foods which, in turn, are supported by other core infrastructures such as education, community, health and governance.
-Any model or process for building a new framework for economic development would have to include the restoration of destroyed core Aboriginal infrastructures.
-When core Aboriginal infrastructures are rebuilt, an economic development initiative will be a simple consultation process asking what an Aboriginal nation would like to do and then facilitating professional help, training, and other building materials.
+Any model or process for building a new framework for economic development would have to include the restoration of destroyed core Indigenous infrastructures.
+When core Indigenous infrastructures are rebuilt, an economic development initiative will be a simple consultation process asking what an Indigenous nation would like to do and then facilitating professional help, training, and other building materials.

-Missing Aboriginal infrastructure can be rebuilt through a process of meaningful consultation, harmonization, and pilot project development to yield infrastructure frameworks.
+Missing Indigenous infrastructure can be rebuilt through a process of meaningful consultation, harmonization, and pilot project development to yield infrastructure frameworks.
 These initial infrastructure frameworks can be disseminated across Canada for meaningful consultation, harmonization, and implementation.
-The harmonization of rebuilt Aboriginal infrastructure with non-aboriginal infrastructure will remove embedded forced assimilation barriers from within Canada creating a country capable of honouring both cultures.
+The harmonization of rebuilt Indigenous infrastructure with non-Indigenous infrastructure will remove embedded forced assimilation barriers from within Canada creating a country capable of honouring both cultures.

-Canada now has, for the first time, a process through which systematic restoration of traditional Aboriginal infrastructures destroyed by forced assimilation can be accomplished.
+Canada now has, for the first time, a process through which systematic restoration of traditional Indigenous infrastructures destroyed by forced assimilation can be accomplished.
 These infrastructures would already exist if Canada had not chosen to displace and assimilate its Indigenous Peoples.
-When traditional Aboriginal infrastructures are rebuilt, reconciliation will be complete.
+When traditional Indigenous infrastructures are rebuilt, reconciliation will be complete.
 Canada will then move forward in mutual respect and joint stewardship.

 © Christian Aboriginal Infrastructure Developments